23W-GBAC/AmaAdusei/automationblog.md

 HIP HIP HURRA🥳
 # SETTING UP THE WORKFLOW
 (with this particular task, I failed two times before it worked the third time when i was just clicking things on GitHub😂) To set up the workflow for the script on GitHub, I went to the 'Actions' which led me to my workflows then I went to 'New workflow' and went on to set up a workflow for myself.
-This a tion created a '.github workflow' folder with a 'yml' file embedded in it.
+This action created a '.github workflow' folder with a 'yml' file embedded in it.
+Again, this workflow file is visible on my GitHub repo as
 I then put in a code in the file which would run my Python quote_generator.py script every five minutes.
 After making the commit, I had to wait for the moment of truth.
 (It was so scary😂)

 ![IMG_2042](https://github.com/23W-GBAC/AmaAdusei/assets/148862738/10602e68-7151-418c-9ef3-9136fc7f6830)